Go to StaffmatchSpontaneous application

 Unemployment insurance contribution4.05%Total remuneration

-Supplementary pension AGIRC-ARRCO (tranche 1)4.72%Remuneration tranche 1 (up to 1 PMSS)
+AGIRC-ARRCO supplementary pension (tranche 1)4.72%Tranche 1 remuneration (up to 1 PMSS)

-Social levy (Forfait social)20%Remuneration subject to social contributions but exempt from employer contributions
+Social package20%Remuneration subject to social security contributions but exempt from employer contributions

 Apprenticeship tax0.68%Total remuneration

-Contribution to vocational training0.55% or 1% depending on company sizeTotal remuneration
+Contribution to vocational training0.55% or 1%, depending on the company’s workforceTotal remuneration

-Employers' participation in the construction effort (PEEC)0.45%Companies with 20 or more employees
+Employers’ contribution to construction effort (PEEC)0.45%Companies with 20 employees or more

 Notes:

-• Family allowances: The applicable rate is 3.45% for salaries not exceeding 3.5 times the SMIC paid by companies benefiting from the general reduction of contributions; and 5.25% for salaries exceeding 3.5 times the SMIC.
+• Family allowances: The applicable rate is 3.45% for salaries not exceeding 3.5 times the minimum wage paid by companies benefiting from the general contribution reduction, and 5.25% for salaries exceeding 3.5 times the minimum wage.

-• AGS contribution: The rate of the wage guarantee insurance contribution is set at 0.25% on January 1, 2025.
+• AGS contribution: The wage guarantee insurance contribution rate is set at 0.25% as of January 1, 2026.

-• Technical equilibrium contribution (CET): This contribution applies to remuneration exceeding the PMSS.
+• Technical balance contribution (CET): This contribution applies to remuneration exceeding the PMSS.

 Where do employer contributions appear on a payslip?

-On a payslip, employer contributions are not always easy to spot at first glance because they are not deducted from the employee's gross salary.
-They generally appear in a specific column, often located on the right side of the payslip, opposite the employee contributions.
-This column shows the different rates and amounts corresponding to each employer contribution: health insurance, old-age insurance, family allowances, work accidents, etc.
+On a payslip, employer contributions are not always easy to spot at first glance, because they are not deducted from the employee’s gross salary.
+They generally appear in a specific column, often located on the right-hand side of the payslip, opposite employee contributions.
+This section shows the different rates and amounts corresponding to each employer contribution: health insurance, old-age insurance, family allowances, workplace accidents, and so on.

 Share on